gbaldera/TiTouchGallery/README.md

 ####currentPage : Number

-ndex of the active page
+index of the active page

 ## Methods